 Highway driving requires several sessions.
-Take note of two-way rural highways, multi-lane highways, expressways and interstates.
+Take note of two-way rural highways, multi-lane highways, expressways, and interstates.

-This is the perfect time to have your teen practice their GPS skills with whatever navigating system they’ll be using on their own once they complete their driver education.
+This is the perfect time to have your teen practice their GPS skills with whatever navigating system they’ll be using on their own once they complete their driver’s education.
 Take a road trip to visit a relative.

-Focus on: entering and exiting a highway, paying tolls, blind spots, changing lanes, and maintaining speed limit with cruise control.
+Focus on: entering and exiting a highway, paying tolls, blind spots, changing lanes, and maintaining the speed limit with cruise control.

 Lesson #8: Night Driving & Inclement-Weather